manuelcasanova/mapbox_practice/README.md

 Follow request notifications.
 Show in General Notifications

-Rides - discussion.
-Messages (from: name and picture, date and time, comment.
-ADD a comment, delete a comment)

-Rides: Messages - Report messages (status -reported.
-Inform admin.
-Admin can modifiy to status: ok or inappropiate)
-Rides: Messages - Delete my messages (do not delete from db. status -deleted)
-Rides: Messages - Mark as innapropiate (do not delete from db, status -inappropiate - show message in frontend.
-Removed for inappopiate language)

 Do all messages thing in my rides, etc. Not only on public rides.

 Personal messaging between followers